ibm-cloud-docs/Cloudant/security/access-iam.md

 access token expires, the client must handle getting a new one from the IAM token service.

-As stated previously, if you use {{site.data.keyword.cloud_notm}} IAM, it requires that you first exchange an {{site.data.keyword.IBM_notm}} API key for a time-limited access token, and then use the token to authenticate against the {{site.data.keyword.cloudant_short_notm}} API.
+As stated previously, if you use {{site.data.keyword.cloud_notm}} IAM, it requires that you first exchange an {{site.data.keyword.IBM_notm}} API key for a time-limited access token.
+After that, you use the token to authenticate against the {{site.data.keyword.cloudant_short_notm}} API.

 In Python, an example might look like: